MailTape/MailTape-v1/_posts/2016-04-10-Stand-Wise.md

 <p id="outroduction">
-That's all folks, thanks to [Stand Wise](https://soundcloud.com/standwise) for their great and vibrant selection.
-Enjoy your Sunday !</p>
+That's all folks, thanks to [Stand Wise](https://soundcloud.com/standwise) for their magical selection.
+If you believe that great music rhymes with good food, we truly recommend you to discover Animal Kitchen & Records, Stand Wise's record label, the first hybrid music label mixing musical production (Animal Records) and food (Animal Kitchen).
+And for our epicurean parisian based music lovers, Animal Kitchen just took control of the parisian venue Point Ephémère's kitchen...</p>